Terms & Conditions

 15.3.4 to carry out statistical analysis and market research;

-15.3.5 for such other purposes required or permitted by law, including the Data Protection Act 1998.
+15.3.5 for such other purposes required or permitted by law, including the General Data Protection Regulation (GDPR).

 15.4 The Company may also give information about Data Subjects to:

 15.4.2 anyone acting on the Company’s behalf, including a Group Company;

 15.4.4 companies or other bodies which maintain registers of assets and interests in them; and